adamci/guides/gmail-transfer-guide-mac.md

 Enter your credentials and press `Allow`.
 Then you should see a confirmation screen which says `The authentication flow has completed.`.

-Looking back at the terminal, the backup process should have begun
+Looking back at the terminal, the backup process should have begun:
 ```
 Using backup folder my_backup
 Got 22648 Message IDs